microsoft/Recognizers-Text/JavaScript/samples/README.md

 // ]
 ````

 > Alternativly, if you are using Browserify, Babel or Webpack, the UMD module can be used instead (located at `/dist/recognizers-text.umd.js`).
-This is the default when using `require('recognizers-text')`.
+This is the default when using `require('@microsoft/recognizers-text')`.

 > NOTE for IE11: In order to support it, the [core-js shim](https://github.com/zloirock/core-js) needs to be added: